groue/GRMustache/Guides/view_model.md

 Those accessors give them direct access to the [rendering context stack](runtime.md#the-context-stack).
 The storage of those properties *is* the context stack.

-Generally speaking, when a GRMustacheContext object, or an instance of a subclass, is asked for the value that should render for `{{ name }}`, it renders the value returned by `[document valueForMustacheKey:@"name"]`.
+Generally speaking, when a GRMustacheContext object, or an instance of a subclass, is asked for the value that should render for `{{ name }}`, it returns `[document valueForMustacheKey:@"name"]`.

-Your custom properties, such as `document.name`, return the very same value.
+Your dynamic ViewModel properties, such as `document.name`, return the very same value.

 After you have set a read/write property to some value, this value is inherited by derived contexts, and overriden as soon as an object that redefines this key enters the context stack: